GSA/digitalgov.gov/content/posts/2014-08-29-help-opm-help-you.md

 ---
-url: /2014/08/29/help-opm-help-you/
 date: 2014-08-29 2:41:13 -0400
 title: Help OPM Use SocialGov to Reinvent Fed Recruitment and Recognition
 summary: 'Here at the U.S. Office of Personnel Management, we recently announced two exciting new government-wide working group teams with the mission of helping us use social media in ways we haven&rsquo;t explored before.
-We&rsquo;re hoping to recruit federal employees who'
+We&rsquo;re hoping to recruit federal employees'
 authors:
   - jennifer-dorsey
   - mark-anthony